LGBTQ Non-Discrimination in New York:

 The lawsuit centers on the state of New York's position that adoption and foster care agencies licensed by the state may not discriminate against prospective parents.Read More

 Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: June 15, 2020 • Supreme Court Rules 6-3 in Favor of Defendant

 Type: Employment Discrimination

-The U.S. Supreme Court will review this case, which concerns whether Title VII of the Civil Rights Act of 1964 prohibits discrimination based on sexual orientation.Read More
+The U.S. Supreme Court ruled 6-3 in this case (alongside two other LGBTQ workplace discrimination cases), stating that Title VII of the Civil Rights Act of 1964 prohibits discrimination based on sexual orientation and gender identity.Read More